Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 Explore Amsterdam Neighborhoods

 One of the best things to see in Amsterdam in December is the festively decorated neighborhoods.
-Some of our favorite districts to explore in the wintertime are the affluent Jordaan neighborhood and the hip De Pijp district.
+Some of our favorite area to explore in the wintertime are the affluent Jordaan neighborhood and the hip De Pijp district.
 Of course, Amsterdam Centrum is beautifully decorated, too.
 Visitors who want to see the sights on foot can use our step-by-step Amsterdam Walking Tour

 Visit Amsterdam Museums

 Going to museums is always a good wintertime activity – and in Amsterdam, there are an astounding 75 museums to entertain visitors.
-One of our favorite museums to visit in December is the Willet-Holthuysen Museum – a historic canal house, which is specially decorated for the holidays.
+One of our favorite museums to visit in Amsterdam is the Willet-Holthuysen Museum – a historic canal house, which is specially decorated for the holidays.

 Feast on Dutch Food